billw2/rpi-clone/README.md

 Ok to proceed with the clone?  (yes/no):
 ```

-## Raspberry Pi USB Hard Drive Booted Examples
+After running this command, I powered down the Pi, removed the SD card
+and powered back on into a hard drive boot.
+I had previously boot
+enabled the Pi3.

+## Cloning from a USB booted Pi with extra partitions
-Now I have booted the USB hard drive I cloned to in the example just
+Now I have booted the USB hard drive I cloned to in example 6 and will
-above.
-I'm going to show several examples here because things get
-interesting with rpi-clone's flexibility.
+try a few clones.

-#### Routine USB disk clone to 16GB SD card
+#### 7) USB disk routine clone to 16GB SD card
+For this case I haven't mounted any of the extra partitions and
-For this case the Pi is booted and only the /boot partition is mounted.
+the Pi has only the /boot partition mounted.
+The kernel has seen my hard
-Nothing much to see here, I'll just type "yes" and only the /boot and
-root partitions will be synced.
+drive as sdb but I'm using PARTUUID in fstab so there's no problem.
+The card I want to clone to shows up as sda:
 ```
 pi@rpi0: ~$ sudo  rpi-clone sda